-This may be an issue that does not apply to you or your clients because you or your client is a citizen of the United States and thus the law is relatively clear that tax on the individual’s estate is subject to world-wide reach.
+This may be an issue that does not apply to you or your clients because you or your client is a citizen of the United States and thus the law is relatively clear that tax on the individual’s estate is subject to worldwide reach.
 Once it is clear that your or your client is not a United Stated citizen a determination must be made upon residency, which will impact the reach of the Internal Revenue Code in regards to estate tax.

-If based upon the facts and circumstances an individual is a resident of the United States for transfer tax purposes then the Internal Revenue Code will reach the world-wide assets of such individual’s assets regarding the transfer of such property regardless of where the property, properties or assets are located.
-Furthermore, the individual will want to consider the application of the transfer tax laws of the state they are a resident in, or own property.
+If based upon the facts and circumstances an individual is a resident of the United States for transfer tax purposes then the Internal Revenue Code will reach the worldwide assets of such individual’s assets regarding the transfer of such property regardless of where the property, properties, or assets are located.
+Furthermore, the individual will want to consider the application of the transfer tax laws of the state they are a resident in or own property.

-If the facts and circumstances show that the individual is a non-citizen and non-resident of the United States for estate tax purposes, the Internal Revenue Code would hold that transfer taxes should only apply to the individuals assets and property located within the United States, which may be referred to as United States situs property.
+If the facts and circumstances show that the individual is a non-citizen and non-resident of the United States for estate tax purposes, the Internal Revenue Code would hold that transfer taxes should only apply to the individual’s assets and property located within the United States, which may be referred to as United States situs property.

 With the above being said, how does one determine residency for transfer tax purposes?
 Believe it or not, Congress has not provided a specific definition for resident or non-resident.
 The regulations provide somewhat of a definition using domicile as a concept.
 The regulations state that a resident decedent is a decedent who at the time of his death was domiciled in the United States, and a non-resident decedent is a decedent who at the time of his death was domiciled outside of the United States.
 See Regulations section 20.0-1(b)(1) and (b)(2).

 Thus, we have narrowed (somewhat) our issue to defining what is domicile?
 Generally, a person will acquire domicile in a place they are living (even for a brief period of time) given there is no present intention of leaving or removing themselves from the present location.
 Thus, you could say domicile (at least for adults) could be established by physical presence in a place or location that is connected with the individual’s intent to remain in that location.
 Generally, a child will take the domicile of their parent(s).
-An individual will initially be considered domiciled where they are born and this domicile will continue until it is show to change.
+An individual will initially be considered domiciled where they are born and this domicile will continue until it is shown to change.
 Thus domicile may boil down to presence and intent.
-Presence may be easier to prove and demonstrate than intent, as intent is inherently more subjective or likely to be so.
+Presence may be easier to prove and demonstrate than intent, as the intent is inherently more subjective or likely to be so.

 The above article was drafted by John McGuire.
-John is a tax attorney and business attorney at The McGuire Law Firm focusing his practice on matters before the IRS, individual & business income tax matters and business transactions from formation and contracts to negotiations and the sale of business assets or interests.
+John is a tax attorney and business attorney at The McGuire Law Firm focusing his practice on matters before the IRS, individual & business income tax matters, and business transactions from formation and contracts to negotiations and the sale of business assets or interests.